Skip to main content Skip to navigation

 Biography

 I am a EUTOPIA PhD Student in Global Sustainable Development at the University of Warwick and in the Department of Geography at the CY Cergy Paris Université.
-My Master's degree in Peace Education influences my PhD thesis, Learning Space, as it aims to critically investigate the role of education and its effects on the health beliefs and behaviours of the rural populations and ethnic people.
+My Master's degree in Peace Education influences the epistemology of my PhD thesis, Learning Space, as it aims to critically investigate the health beliefs and behaviours of the rural populations and ethnic people in Laos.
 I am particularly interested in utilising the Participatory Research approaches to engage community members in co-producing knowledge that challenges the dominant research discourses.

 Academic background